 - Knee arthritis

 - Patellofemoral pain (knee cap)

 Knee injuries such as ligament, tendon, or meniscal tears are often caused by sports accidents or during physical activity.
 Meniscal tears may also occur as a result of arthritis or aging.
-Fractures and dislocations are typically the result of a fall or blow to the knee, such as during an auto accident or sports-related contact.
+Fractures and dislocations are typically the result of a fall or blow to the knee, such as during an auto accident, slip and fall, or sports-related contact.

 If you have injured your knee, you may experience symptoms such as swelling, pain, and stiffness around the knee, as well as catching, locking, limited movement, weakness, and instability.
 Many knee conditions and injuries can be treated without surgery.
 Nonsurgical treatment may include physical therapy, medication, injections, or a brace.

 If surgery is needed for these types of injuries, Arthroscopy or Arthroscopic surgery will be performed.
 Arthroscopy is a minimally invasive surgical procedure that allows your surgeon to see the structures inside your joint.
 Because the instruments are thin, your surgeon can use very small incisions to repair any damage inside the joint.
 A small camera, called an arthroscope, is inserted into one incision and the surgical instruments are inserted into another incision.
 The camera displays images on a video monitor which your surgeon uses in real time to guide the surgical repair.
 With minimal disruption to the surrounding tissue your recovery process is smoother.

 Sometimes, however, injuries such as fractures or completely torn ligaments require surgery to fully restore function to your knee.
 The knee surgeons at MBJ have performed thousands of surgeries and keep up with the latest advances in surgical techniques.
 Some of the most common procedures we perform include: